General Employee Questions

 Despite all precautionary measures, there is always a risk of workplace exposure to communicable diseases.
-Should an employee contract COVID-19 and expose others in our workplace, we will immediately inform all employees of the possible exposure.
-Employees who have been potentially exposed will be sent home and asked to telework (if applicable) for 14 days.
-A thorough cleaning of the workspace and building used by the infected individual will be conducted after the area has been closed off for at least 24 hours.
+Should an employee contract COVID-19 and expose others in our workplace, the Geary County Health Department, or designee, will immediately inform all employees of the possible exposure.
+Employees who have been potentially exposed may be sent home and asked to telework (if applicable) for 14 days.
+A thorough cleaning of the workspace and building used by the infected individual will be performed. conducted after the area has been closed off for at least 24 hours.

 Do I have to isolate if I travel outside of Kansas?

 Currently, there is a limited number of states and situations that are on KDHE required 14-day isolation listing – https://ks-kdhecovid19.civicplus.com/176/Travel-Related-Quarantine.
 Individuals who work on Fort Riley will be restricted access to post if they have traveled more than 150 miles outside of post.